deepix/globalirrigationmap/README.md

 2. Add some code and plots for EDA of individual features.
 3. Feature engineering: there is ample scope to add more features, such as monthly values instead of an annual mean, or also adding variance in addition to mean.
 4. Create a time series movie of irrigation changing over time from 2000 to 2018.
+5. Improve the resolution for the maps from the current 8km.